LMicol/offwrist-detection/README.md

 ## Requriments
 You need to install Python 3.8+ to run this code.
-Check if python is installed by using the following command:
+Check if Python is installed by using the following command:
 ```Shell
 > python --version
 ```